jorosafi/metabolic-feeding-app/README.md

 Eventually, I would like to take this code base and use it for an android app that includes a cloud database so each caregiver can input and view information from their phones or any connected device.

-As he starts eating solid foods, it's also important to track the nutritional information of foods, so in the long run I would like to find a database of nutritional information for foods that can connect to the app to track the nutritional intake of the child as he grows up.
+As he starts eating solid foods, it's also important to track the nutritional information of solid foods, so in the long run I would like to find a database of nutritional information for foods that  I can connect to the app.

-Other apps for children and adults with organic acidemias (the family of diseases that IVA belongs to) have been developed, but none of them meet all the criteria of being good, be available on android, and have all the features we need.
-If I decide to develop this further, I may reach out to the developers of the existing apps and see if it is possible to collaborate to improve existing products.